singerdmx/flutter-quill/flutter_quill_extensions/README.md

 ## Embed Blocks

 As of version [flutter_quill](https://pub.dev/packages/flutter_quill) 6.0, embed blocks are not provided by default as part of Flutter quill.
-Instead, it provides an interface to all the user to provide there own implementations for embed blocks.
-Implementations for image, video and formula embed blocks is proved in this package
+Instead, it provides an interface for all the users to provide their own implementations for embed blocks.
+Implementations for image, video, and formula embed blocks are proved in this package

-The instructions for using the embed blocks is in the [Usage](#usage) section
+The instructions for using the embed blocks are in the [Usage](#usage) section

 ### Custom Size Image for Mobile